A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: Introduction

-In this work we present a novel geometric pH model for fully actuated redundant manipulators \citep{Park_Chang_Lee_2001,Dietrich2015}, where relevant energy- and power-based decompositions in task-space and null-space components, clearly emerge.
-The geometric aspect is encoded in a rigorous treatment of both the differential geometric and linear algebraic aspects of the theory (in particular vector-covector \textit{duality} if formally treated).
+We present a novel geometric pH model for fully actuated redundant manipulators \citep{Park_Chang_Lee_2001,Dietrich2015} in the task space.
+In particular, distinct power ports defined in the task-space and in the null-space of the task, emerge.
 Redundancy is meant with respect to a differential kinematic task $\eta=J(q)\dot{q}$, where $q$ is a configuration of the manipulator, and $J(q)$ linearly maps the joint velocity $\dot{q}$ to a lower dimensional, velocity task-space variable $\eta$.
-The redundancy introduces well known geometric obstructions \citep{Ott2008}, such as \textit{non integrability} of null-space velocities, which prevents the construction of a conventional pH system directly in the task-space coordinates.
-We address this problem using the so-called \textit{extended Jacobian} \citep{park2,Ott2008,Ott2015}, giving it a geometric interpretation, and incorporating it into a Hamiltonian framework through a new coordinate transformation that maps a canonical pH mechanical system to the proposed one.
-The change of coordinates and the obtained model are interpreted and analyzed from a geometric and energy-based perspective.
+The geometric aspect is encoded in a rigorous treatment of both the differential geometric and linear algebraic aspects of the theory.
 Other redundancy studies present in the literature are treated in a Lagrangian framework \citep{Michel2022,Michel2020,Ott2015,Dietrich2015,Ott2011} and it is interesting to comment and discuss the differences and advantages emerging in the proposed Hamiltonian context.
-In the Hamiltonian framework, very recently in \citep{Scherpen2025} a task-space impedance shaping procedure for manipulators has been proposed in the pH framework performing a change of coordinates on the Hamiltonian coordinates to get a target system in task space momentum coordinates.
+In the Hamiltonian framework, recently in \citep{Scherpen2025} a task-space impedance shaping procedure for manipulators has been proposed in the pH framework performing a change of coordinates on the Hamiltonian coordinates to get a target system in task space momentum coordinates.
 However, that work does not address redundancy, which is the key technical challenge tackled in this paper.